justinengelmann/DART_retinal_fractal_dimension/README.md

 print('Fractal dimension of your image is:', FD_of_your_image)
 ```

+#### Installation / Setup

+I aimed to keep dependencies fairly low.
+You should only need to install the following dependencies:

+* A more or less recent version of PyTorch
+* timm (pytorch image models)

+Optionally, you can also install albumentations.
+The model was trained with albumentations for data augmentation, but
+the torchvision equivalents of the preprocessing functions yield the same results up to tiny differences in the order of
+1e-7 for the input images, and no difference in the output (in my limited testing).

+If you run into any issues, please feel free to email me / open an issue.
+If you have a specific use case, it should be
+possible to make a pytorch-free version of DART.
+(E.g. numpy-only inference pipeline)

 ### Other ways to use DART

 ```python
 # 1. batched inference with the inference pipeline (faster than single images)
-from dart import get_inference_pipeline inference_pipeline = get_inference_pipeline(model_name='resnet18')
+from dart import get_inference_pipeline

+inference_pipeline = get_inference_pipeline(model_name='resnet18')
 # iterate over your torch style dataloader
 for batch_of_images in your_torch_data_loader: